claude-chat-code

 - Go back to step 1.

-Repeating this cycle multiple times, manual operations disrupt concentration.
-Attention is diverted to “moving files,” which degrades the quality of “thinking about specifications.”
+Repeating this cycle many times, manual operations disrupt concentration.
+Diverting mental resources to “managing files” reduces the quality of “designing specifications.”

-Simply pressing the download button in Claude chat will automatically execute all of the following:
+Simply by pressing the download button in Claude chat, all of the following happen automatically:

 - Detects the zip file.